ryanisaacg/arcade-engine/README.md

 	- A Level object which manages loading and storing a game state
 	- A Game to combine Levels, a World, and a Window
 	- A configurable target tickrate
+	- Objects can be either dead or disabled, where dead objects are subject to reclamation
 - Graphics
 	- Use SDL2's Renderer API for hardware-accelerated graphics
 		- Backends to DirectX on Windows and OpenGL on *nix